 - Minimize problems with day to day jail operations. - Cost efficiency. - Offenders won't have to be relocated due to equipment failure.

 - Relocation of offenders to different areas of the jail.

 - Equipment failure.

 - Increased cost in maintaining equipment.

 - Prolonged equipment downtime.

-2. Replace the air lines for the targets at the Gun Range.
+2. Replace the heating system boiler at the Alberta facility.